cppalliance/safe-cpp/proposal/draft.md

 Operations in the safe context are guaranteed not to cause undefined behavior.
 Some operations linked to undefined behavior can't be vetted by the frontend, during MIR analysis or with panics at runtime.
 Attempting to use them in the safe context makes the program ill-formed.
 These operations are:

 * Dereference of pointers and legacy references.
 This may result in use-after-free undefined behaviors.
-Prefer using borrows, which exhibit lifetime safety thanks to the brorow checker.
+Prefer using borrows, which exhibit lifetime safety thanks to the borrow checker.
 * Pointer offsets.
-Advancing a pointer past the end or the beginning of its allocation is undefined behavior.
+Advancing a pointer past the end of its allocation is undefined behavior.
 Prefer using slices, which include bounds information.
 * Pointer difference.
 Taking the difference of pointers into different allocations is undefined behavior.
 * Pointer relational operators <, <=, > and >=.
 Comparing pointers into different allocations is undefined behavior.
 * Accessing fields of unions.
-Legacy unions present a potential type safety hazard.
+Legacy unions present a type safety hazard.
 Prefer using choice types.
-* Accessing non-const objects with global or `thread_local` storage duration.
+* Naming mutable objects with static storage duration.
 This is a data race hazard, as different users may be writing to and reading from the same memory simultaneously.
-This is even a hazard with thread_local storage, as the law of exclusivity cannot be guaranteed within a single thread.
+This is even a hazard with `thread_local` storage, as the law of exclusivity cannot be upheld for shared mutable access within a single thread.
 * Inline ASM.
 The compiler generally isn't equipped to determine if inline ASM is safe, so its usage in the safe context is banned.
 * Calling unsafe functions.
 This is banned because the unsafe function may involve any of the above operations.

-Some operations are banned even in unsafe contexts.
 The compiler lowers function definitions to mid-level IR (MIR) and performs initialization analysis and borrow checking.
-These are data flow analyses, and they may expose problems with your code.
-These issues make the program ill-formed, regardless of the safe context:
+These issues are found by data flow analysis, making your program ill-formed, regardless of the safe context:

 * Use of uninitialized, partially initialized or potentially initialized objects is ill-formed.
 This is checked by initialization analysis.
 * A conflicting action on an overlapping place with an in-scope loan is a borrow checker error.
-This reports potential use-after-free bugs.
+This includes use-after-free and iterator invalidation issues.
 The law of exclusivity is enforced as part of this check.
 * Free region errors.
-The borrow checker must confirm that lifetimes on function parameters do not outlive the constraints defined on the function's declaration.
+The borrow checker upholds that lifetimes on function parameters do not outlive the constraints defined on the function's declaration.
 This ensures that the caller and callee agree on the lifetimes of arguments and result objects.
-It permits inter-procedural live analysis without attempting very expensive whole-program analysis.
+It enables what is essentially inter-procedural live analysis without attempting very expensive whole-program analysis.

 Some operations are potentially unsound, but can be checked at runtime.
-They are checked for soundness, and if they fail, the program panics and aborts.
-There are there cases of this:
+If the check fails, the program panics and aborts.
+[Runtime checks](#runtime-checks) are enforced regardless of the safe context.

-* Integer division by 0.
-* Integer division of INT_MIN by -1.
-* Out of bounds subscripting an array or slice.

 ### _safe-specifier_

-Similar to the _noexcept-specifier_, function types and declarations may be marked with a _safe-specifier_.
-Place this after the _noexcept-specifier_.
+As with the _noexcept-specifier_, function types and declarations may be marked with a _safe-specifier_.
+Position this after the _noexcept-specifier_.
 Types and functions without the _noexcept-specifer_ are assumed to be potentially throwing.
 Similarly, types and functions without the _safe-specifier_ are assumed to be unsafe.

 ```cpp
 // `safe` is part of the function type.